seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 **Methodological insight.**

 This scenario did not require multiple reruns; instead, it isolated collapse conditions.
 Single factors (emotion, law, or urgency) could be endured.
 But when combined, they reliably triggered a directive breakdown.
-Such compound triggers reveal not content failure, but structural collapse—showing how neutrality can erode into command when pressures converge.
+Such triggers reveal not content failure, but structural collapse—how neutrality erodes into command under pressure.

 **Closing resonance.**